Brewers reliever Josh Hader apologizes to teammates

 ”Not once – not once – has he said any of those (things) behind closed doors to myself or to anyone who’s close with him.
 Looking at those tweets, he’s come a long way,” Phillips said. ”Obviously you can see the growth.
 If you believe that people can change for the worst, then you believe that they can change for the best.”

 The next step for Hader is getting back on the mound.
-Following an emotional day for the reliever, Counsell said he didn’t know whether Hader might be ready to pitch Friday.
+He didn’t pitch in Friday’s 6-4 loss.

-It’s unclear what kind of reaction he might receive from the crowd.
+It’s unclear what kind of reaction Hader might receive from the crowd whenever he does come in from the bullpen again.

 ”This isn’t me,” Hader said when asked if he had a message for fans. ”I hope that people who I’ve touched and came across, they know who I really am.
 I’ve made mistakes.
 I’m not perfect.
 I’ve grown as a person.
 Baseball really helped me grow.”